bluelight773/bluelight773.github.io/_posts/2020-09-30-male-vs-female-face-classifier-and-web-app.md

 # Building a Male vs Female Face Classifier and Web App with FastAI

 We'll go through all the steps of building and improving an image classifier to distinguish male from female faces using FastAI, and even build a simple web app UI using Voila.
 This tutorial assumes one is using Ubuntu 18.04 LTS.
+The corresponding code repository can be found [here](https://github.com/bluelight773/image_classifier).

 1. TOC
 {:toc}